anttisalonen/progbook/rst/vm.rst

 Virtual machines
 ----------------

-In the previous chapter we discussed the assembly language.
+In the previous section we discussed the assembly language.
 Many languages, including C and C++, are typically compiled to a machine specific assembly code before the program can be executed.
 Which prompts the question, what do other languages do.

 Python
 ======